Why are we doing this research?

 During Phase 1, you will be randomly assigned (like flipping a coin) to 1 of the 2 diets (1FED or 6FED).
 You will be on the diet for 6 weeks.
 The choice of which diet you will be asked to follow is random, meaning that there is an equal chance of being in either group.
 You cannot choose which diet group you want to be in for the study.

 If your EoE is no longer active after being on 1 of the diets, your time in the study will be complete.

-If your EoE does not improve and you were on the 1FED diet in Phase 1, you will start the 6FED.
+If your EoE does not improve and you were on the 1FED diet in Phase 1, you will have the option to start the 6FED.

-If you were on the 6FED in Phase 1, you will start using Flovent (the medicine that you spray into your mouth and swallow) 2 times a day.
+If you were on the 6FED in Phase 1, you will have the option to start using Flovent (the medicine that you spray into your mouth and swallow) 2 times a day.
 You will stay on this diet or medication for 6 weeks.
 After 6 weeks, you are finished with the study, whether you were on diet therapy or the FLovent.